Getting to Val d’Isere

 Airport Transfers to Val d’Isere

-Private and comfortable airport transfers to Val d’Isere with the Mountain Rescue.
+Private and comfortable airport transfers to Val d’Isere from Chambery, Geneva, Lyon and Grenoble airports with the Mountain Rescue.
 Enjoy a sleek and professional service that offers you sole occupancy of an 8 seater minibus and no waiting for other groups.
 Child facilities and ski carriage are included in the price and you can even request a DVD player to keep the kids entertained.
-Mountain Rescue operates this service out of Geneva, Grenoble, Lyon and Chambery airports and train stations.
 Last minute bookings available and secure online booking and payment system.
 Request a ski transfer quote >

 Getting to Val d’Isere by Rail

 The train station at Bourg St Maurice is 31kms (19 miles) away from Val d’Isere.
-The easiset way to get from the bus station to the resort is via a taxi or private transfer – you can book one online with Ski-Lifts.
+The easiest way to get from the bus station to the resort is via a taxi or private transfer – you can book one online with Ski-Lifts.
 Or you can wait for a bus.
-The bus station is close to the train station and buses from Bourg to Val d’Iseres typically take under an hour to reach the centre of Val D’Isere.
+The bus station is close to the train station and buses from Bourg to Val d’Isere typically take under an hour to reach the centre of Val d’Isere.
 See www.altibus.com for timetable information and to book a ticket in advance (recommended).

 Trains from Paris for Bourg St Maurice depart from the Gare de Lyon.
 The fastest take just over four and a half hours but most direct ones take between five and six hours, and most indirect ones between six and seven, and involve changing once or twice at Chambery, Aix Les Bains and/or Lyon. see www.voyages-sncf.com for details.